A bit more about the “Art Set Pro” app.

 These tools (aside from the incredibly naturalistic media) are what sets “Art Set Pro” apart from other art apps.
 They are just so handy, and replicate much of what I use when I draw or paint, on paper and canvas.

 *On the captions, under the artworks, I write more about the media and processes I use.

 In the app store I wrote a review, stating the excellence of “Art Set Pro” and gave it the highest rating.
-I did this, for most of the apps I talk about on my blog.
-I think the people who create and produce these amazing apps deserve some positive feedback.

 Links to some other artists using art apps